jackh1999/ECE445/notebooks/Dorian Tricaud/README.md

 We setup the notebooks repository, will be adding updates and supporting documents as they come by in future meetings

 ## Proposal Preperation
+Currently using Google Docs for the proposal for collaborative environment, may transition to LaTeX later TBD.

 ### Problem
 Problem was inspired by ECE 444 Class: Theory and Fabrication of Integrated Circuits.
 Semiconductors are difficult to test and testing equipment is expensive because of that.
 We decided to tackle the four-point probe setup due to it being used in the lab and its lower complexity.